erisjacey/blog/posts/travel/japan-2023/usj.md

 This was a 4-D ride that ended up being a lot more fun than I had expected, considering my pre-conceived notions of the theme.
 I thought it was going to be a kiddy ride, but it was actually pretty thrilling.

-We tried a bucket of popcorn, whose flavour I completely forgot (¥550).
+We tried a bucket of crème brûlée-flavoured popcorn (¥550).
 We would later find out that each zone in USJ would each sell two unique flavours, so a popcorn enthusiast would have a field day trying out as many of them as possible.
 On top of that, there were also unique premium popcorn buckets that could double as souvenirs, but we thought they were too expensive and unnecessary to buy.

 ![food_popcorn](/images/posts/travel/japan-2023/usj/food_popcorn.jpg)